 Land eligible for Wetlands Reserve Easements (WRE) includes farmed or converted wetland that can be successfully and cost-effectively restored.
 NRCS will prioritize applications based the easement’s potential for protecting and enhancing habitat for migratory birds and other wildlife.

-To enroll land through Wetlands Reserve Easements (WRE), landowners may apply at any time at the local USDA Service Center.
-To Apply for Wetlands Reserve Easements (WRE) in Oregon –submit an Conservation Program Application (NRCS-CPA-1200) with your local NRCS Service Center.
+To enroll land through Wetlands Reserve Easements (WRE) in Oregon –submit an Conservation Program Application (NRCS-CPA-1200) with your local NRCS Service Center.
 Your local NRCS Representative will work with you to determine eligibility and provide guidance on additional steps to complete the WRE application as needed.